Bidding war as Offaly apartment sells for well above asking price at auction

 These six Offaly properties are up for auction today and there are bargains to be had

-An apartment in Offaly has sold for well above its asking price today at auction.
+An apartment in Offaly sold for well above its asking price at auction this week.

 The apartment at The Oaks, Granary Court, Edenderry had a reserve of €44,000 but, after a total of 13 bids, sold for €57,000.